 The University Nursery was established in April 1992 and offers childcare to University of Bradford employees and students.

 It provides excellent early years care and education for children from 12 weeks to 5 years.
-Rated ‘GOOD’ by Ofsted it offers an inclusive and diverse learning environment which is led by a team of fully qualified staff members.
+Rated ‘OUTSTANDING’ by Ofsted it offers an inclusive and diverse learning environment which is led by a team of fully qualified staff members.

 The University Nursery fees are deducted from your Gross Salary which means you save on income tax and national insurance contributions, making the most of your salary.

 The University offers on-site car parking at a competitive price.
-You will need to apply for a car parking permit annually.

 On-site food and drink outlets